-28. Now it came to pass that when Jesus had finished these words (Matthew 7:28, HBFV throughout)
+Now it came to pass that when Jesus had finished these words (Matthew 7:28, HBFV throughout)

-1. And it came to pass that, when Jesus had finished commanding His twelve disciples (11:1)
+And it came to pass that, when Jesus had finished commanding His twelve disciples (11:1)

-53. And it came to pass that when Jesus had finished these parables (13:53)
+And it came to pass that when Jesus had finished these parables (13:53)

-1. And it came to pass that when Jesus had finished these sayings (19:1)
+And it came to pass that when Jesus had finished these sayings (19:1)

-1. Now it came to pass that when Jesus had finished all these sayings (26:1)
+Now it came to pass that when Jesus had finished all these sayings (26:1)

 One scholar, Frederick Grant, pointed out that the Psalms has five divisions and that the "Megilloth" (the five books of Ruth, Ecclesiastes, Song of Songs, Lamentations, and Esther) is a set of five as well.
-Perhaps Matthew, as a Jew writing to a Jewish audience, simply felt five was a good or "Jewish" organizing principle for a historical document about the Messiah.
+Perhaps Matthew, as a Jew writing to a Jewish audience, simply felt five pieces to his gospel account was a good or "Jewish" organizing principle for a historical document about the Messiah.

-The book of Matthew itself strongly emphasizes Jesus' role as the Messiah who fulfills various Old Testament prophecies.
+The gospel of Matthew itself strongly emphasizes Jesus' role as the Messiah who fulfills various Old Testament prophecies.
 Its perspective is different from that of Luke, who was a gentile writing to a more general audience.
 For example, Matthew traces Jesus' ancestry from Abraham, the ultimate ancestor of the chosen people (Israelites).
 Luke, however, traces Jesus' genealogy back to Adam, the ultimate father of all humans.

 Luke is more systematic in his writing, with an aim to record a universal history that is looser in chronological order than the other two Synoptic Gospels (Matthew and Mark).
 He uses Greek words not used elsewhere in the New Testament.
 He also seems to use more precise medical terms than the other writers do, no doubt due to his medical background.
 Luke also records more of the role of women in Christ's ministry than the others do.

-A significant portion of his writing records teachings Christ reserved for only his closest disciples.
+A significant portion of John's gospel records teachings Christ reserved for only his closest disciples.
 For example, much of his book (from chapter 13 to 17) was spoken on the night of the Passover shortly before Christ died.
-His writing also gives the best general timeline of Jesus' ministry, since it mentions at least four separate Passover celebrations, pointing to the fact that Jesus' ministry lasted at least three years rather than just one.
+His writing also gives the best general timeline of Jesus' ministry of all the gospels, since it mentions at least four separate Passover celebrations, pointing to the fact that Jesus' ministry lasted at least three years rather than just one.